FISH FOR... PRIVATE DAMS AQUAPONICTS PUBLIC WATERS

 You should think very carefully before stocking your farm dam with barramundi.
 Their demand for food is difficult to meet.
 They need a good supply of live food, such as small fish, shrimp, crayfish etc. They do not forage for food or eat aquatic vegetation.
 One of the biggest problems will be when you want to add more fingerlings to your dam.
 Any barramundi remaining from earlier stockings will make a meal of the new fingerlings, of any species, which you introduce to you dam.
 Barramundi are generally not suitable for small dams.

-Saratoga are great sport fish, but are not such good eating.
-They are easy to catch on live bait and are suckers for a well worked lure.
+Saratoga are easy to catch on live bait and are suckers for a well worked lure.
 Fly-fishing for Saratoga has become very popular over recent years.
 Saratoga have been stocked in a number of areas outside their natural range.
 Check to see if you are allowed to stock before you order.

 They have excellent eye sight and use their upward-facing eyes to catch insects.
 They will leap on to the bank of a pond or river to snatch an insect from a blade of grass.
 They also eat many other forms of aquatic animals such as frogs, yabbies, shrimp and small fish.
 Saratoga are one of the few fish that will breed in farm dams, although it takes 4 or 5 years for the fingerlings to reach breeding maturity.